 - The People We Meet

-I can’t count the number of times I’ve received a “no” answer when I asked a group this simple question:
+I can’t count the number of times I’ve received a “no” answer when I ask a financial advisor or life insurance producer this simple question:

 “Is everyone you know aware of exactly what you do?”

-Fred, an experienced financial advisor who had moved his practice almost exclusively into the Retirement Planning market told me he was embarrassed when Rich, someone he knew from one of the many local organizations he was in, introduced him to a lunch companion as “my insurance agent.”
+Fred, an experienced financial advisor who had moved his practice almost exclusively into retirement planning for seniors told me he was embarrassed when Rich, someone he knew from one of the many local organizations he was in, introduced him to a lunch companion as “my insurance agent.”
 Fred had attended dozens of meetings with Rich and never told him that four years before he had changed the focus of his practice.

 The people we know already include clients and non-clients.
-Depending on the relationship, a formal announcement, a “warm letter” or e-mail, or a phone call is in order for all of them when we start a new professional career, change the focus of our career, or change firm affiliations.
+Depending on the relationship, a formal announcement, a “warm letter” or e-mail, or a phone call is in order for all of our existing clients when we change our focus.

 In the meantime, keep REACHING…